Liverpool beats Manchester City, Chelsea equals EPL record

 "Now, it's important to celebrate the arrival of the new year, then to think of the next game against Tottenham," added Conte referring to Chelsea's next game on Wednesday when his team will seek a 14th consecutive Premier League win.

 Arsenal had set the record for 13 Premier League wins in a row during the 2001/02 season.
+Arsene Wenger's team won 14 consecutive league matches between February and August 2002.

 "Numbers are not important if you do not win the title," said Conte.
 "Now, they are fantastic and we are proud, but we must concentrate on the second part of the season."